-The standard treatment for severe P. falciparum malaria is quinine, which will be injected directly into your blood through a vein (intravenously).
+The standard treatment for severe P. falciparum malaria is quinine, which is injected directly into your blood through a vein (intravenously).
 Once you're well enough, you can have the rest of your treatment as tablets that you swallow.
-If quinine isn’t effective, you may be given a medicine called artesunate.
-However, this can only be prescribed on a ‘named patient basis’.
-This means that although the medicine is licensed in some countries, it isn’t in the UK.
-However, your doctor may prescribe it for you if there is no alternative and the potential benefits are thought to outweigh the risks.
+If quinine isn’t effective, on expert advice your doctor may offer you a medicine called artesunate.
+This medicine isn’t yet licensed in the UK, but your doctor may prescribe it for you if they feel that the benefits outweigh the risks.

-If you have severe P. falciparum malaria, you will be monitored carefully and treated for any complications.
+If you have severe P. falciparum malaria, you’ll be monitored carefully and treated for any complications.

 Treating other types of malaria

 Malaria can progress to a more severe form (also called complicated malaria).
-This is more likely if you’re infected with Plasmodium falciparum.
+This is more likely to happen if you’re infected with Plasmodium falciparum.
 Complications can affect your brain, kidneys, blood and lungs.
-They can develop within hours or days of your first symptoms and can be fatal within 24 hours.
+They can develop within hours or days of your first symptoms and can be fatal within 36 to 48 hours.
 This is a medical emergency.

 Symptoms of severe malaria can include: